corewater95/labs/lab03/lab03.md

 ## Lab 03

-- Name:
+- Name:mustafa alnaqishbandi
-- Email
+- Email:mustafa95957@outlook.com

 ## Part 1 Answers

-1. Verify here that input.txt made it to GitHub in your `Lab03` folder 2.
+1. Verify here that input.txt made it to GitHub in your `Lab03` folder:  i created it than tracked it then commit it, after that i  pushed it to lab03 folder.
-3.
+2. sort input.txxt
+3.sort input.txt>output.txt

 ## Script Usage Guide